stakater/mto-docs/content/learn/capsule-alternatives.md

 - Most "Capsule alternatives" lists mix governance tools with isolation tools.
 Only the governance tools are alternatives.
 - MTO is the closest comparison and the widest in scope; the trade is commercial licensing.
 - HNC covers policy propagation but has no tenant abstraction.
-- vCluster, Loft, Kamaji and HyperShift isolate control planes and leave governance unsolved.
+- vCluster, Loft, Kamaji and Hypershift isolate control planes and leave governance unsolved.
 - Building it yourself is possible, and consistently underestimated — MTO has been in continuous development since December 2020.

 ---